95thcobra/Docker-Home/README.md

 * Mac OS X High Sierra

-* Ubuntu Linux 18.04 (or a derivative like Mint Linux)
+* Ubuntu Linux 16.04 and above (or a derivative like Mint Linux)

 * Fedora Linux 28